zEduardofaria/nest-bookmark-api/README.md

 ## About

+It's a simple API with CRUD operations and authentication token control.
 This project aimed to be a way to practice core concepts from NestJS, such as:

 - Project setup
 - Pipes